- What Is It?

-There are other cancers that may begin in the bone even though they are not considered to be true bone cancers.
+Other cancers may begin in the bone even though they are not considered to be true bone cancers.
 Lymphoma is a cancer of the cells that are responsible for the immune response of the body.
 Lymphoma usually begins in the lymph nodes, but it sometimes begins in the bone marrow.
 Multiple myeloma is another cancer of the immune cells that typically begins in the bone marrow.
 These tumors are not considered primary bone cancers because they do not arise from the actual bone cells.

 This article focuses on primary bone cancer, which is cancer of the bone cells themselves.